groca-sysdig/sysdig-runtime-policies-as-a-code/README.md

 # Sysdig Runtime Policies as a code
-Manage Sysdig runtime policies on a GitOps fashion
+Manage Sysdig runtime policies as a code.

 ## Table of contents
 * [Overview](#overview)